andrewdpoh/Bamboo_Docs/docs/evasion.md

 }
 ```

 </details>

 Additionally, in the original code, the shellcode was hardcoded in main.h.
 In Bamboo, the code is modified to receive shellcode via standard input.
 After the injection program is dropped onto the target and executed, the shellcode will be passed via standard input from the agent as a hexstring in the format “ab1823129ef…”, which is the standard format of shellcode that our agent uses for its injection techniques.
 This hexstring is stored into a buffer of the injection program and converted by a `convert_hex()` function into a hexstring of format “\xab\x18\x23\x12\xef…”.
 The rest of the code follows the logic of the original PoC from LloydLabs.

+When this injection technique is selected, Bamboo Agent drops its embedded Gadget Injection file onto the target, executes it, then passes the payload as a hexstring via standard input which is then injected.

 ---

 ## EDR Blinding

 The tool below is not an injection technique, but instead used to disrupt the effectiveness of the EDR itself.

 ### EDR Silencer